SorkinType/SplineSans/README.md

 Spline Sans by Sorkin Type
 ===========================

+Spline Sans is a Grotesque purpose-built for UI interfaces, checkout processes, and paragraphs of text.
+Space efficiency is accomplished by condensing traditional grotesque proportions.
+The cool and restrained tone is accented with strategic "thorn" traps, which blossom into view when set at larger sizes.

 Spline Sans is an original typeface designed by Eben Sorkin and Mirko Velimirovic.
 Project manager Faride Mereb.
 Testing Gonçalo Teixeira.
 Concept Alejandro Pérez León.